 The Trump Organization’s business partners are abandoning the company in droves, following the president’s role in the insurrection at the Capitol last week, and now it appears the fallout won’t be limited to Donald Trump and his immediate family members.
-Cushman & Wakefield, a commercial real-estate brokerage that had been handling leasing for a number of Trump properties, including Trump Tower, said in a statement last night that it would no longer do business with the family — including one of its own employees.
+Cushman & Wakefield, a commercial real-estate brokerage that had been handling leasing for a number of Trump properties, including Trump Tower, said in a statement last night that it would no longer do business with the family — and a separate report says that includes one of its own employees.

 The company asked Fred Trump III, who had been an executive director at Cushman & Wakefield, to leave the firm, according to Business Insider.
 As the son of the late Fred Trump Jr., Donald’s older brother, Fred Trump III is not a well-known public figure.
 Unlike his sister, Mary Trump — who wrote Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man, a scathing tell-all about the family — he hasn’t been a vocal critic of the president.
 His former job at Cushman & Wakefield was one of the few known remaining ties to Donald and the Trump Organization he had.